U.S. says Russia inching troops closer to Ukraine, stocking up on blood supplies | Law-Order

 Moscow denies it is planning to invade its neighbour and said this week it was pulling back some troops.
 Russia's defence ministry released video it said showed more departing units.
 Maxar Technologies, a private U.S. company that has been tracking the build-up, said satellite images showed that while Russia has pulled back some military equipment from near Ukraine, other hardware has arrived.

 "We see them fly in more combat and support aircraft.
 We see them sharpen their readiness in the Black Sea," Austin said.
 "We even see them stocking up their blood supplies."
-Reuters was first to report that Russia had moved blood supplies toward Ukraine's borders.
+Reuters was first to report that Russia had moved blood supplies toward Ukraine's borders, and Austin's remarks appeared to be the first public confirmation of that intelligence.

 World powers are engaged in one of the deepest crises in East-West relations for decades, jostling over post-Cold War influence and energy supplies as Moscow wants to stop Ukraine from ever joining the NATO military alliance.
 Russian-backed rebels and Ukrainian forces traded accusations on Thursday of firing shells across the ceasefire line in eastern Ukraine, and Kyiv said the incidents looked like a "provocation" at a time when Russia has troops massed on the frontier.